yuana97/Allen-Yuan-ICPC-Regionals/README.md

 # How to use
 Click the folder with the contest you are interested in and see my solution w/ problem statement and comments all in the corresponding cpp file.

+To test a file, compile it and run it against the canonical test cases for example here http://acmicpc-pacnw.org/ProblemSet/2018/div1.pdf

 # Sample: Count the Bits
 ```
 /**